FIGHTING AGAINST VOTER INTIMIDATION: FAIR FIGHT, INC. V. TRUE THE VOTE

 Fair Fight, Inc. is challenging the suppressive tactics of Texas-based organization, True the Vote, and its attempts to intimidate thousands of Georgia voters through illegal voter challenges intended to keep Georgians from exercising their fundamental right to vote.

 Summary judgment briefing concluded on July 5, 2022.
 In their summary judgment briefing, Plaintiffs asked the Court to rule that no outstanding questions of fact remain, and Plaintiffs are entitled to judgment in their favor and against True the Vote and its co-Defendants.
-The parties are awaiting the Court’s decision to determine if the case will proceed to trial.
+Plaintiffs also argued Defendants’ affirmative defenses lacked merit.
+Defendants, for their part, also moved for summary judgment arguing the case should be dismissed without a trial on the merits.

 ABOUT THE CASE: